 Never rely solely on online travel agencies when it comes to your hotel marketing efforts, ensuring such websites are used to generate additional sales, rather replace your direct sales efforts entirely.
 Find more detailed information about online distribution channels in the articles “The Most Important Online Distribution Channels for Hotels” and “Hotel Distribution Channel Manager: What Are the Advantages?”.

 A GDS system (Global Distribution System) is a network that enables automated transactions between travel service providers (airlines, hotels, cruises, and car rental) and travel agencies.
-When connecting your hotel to a GDS provider, your hotel can be booked via hundreds of travel agencies worldwide.
+When a hotel is connected to a GDS provider, it can be booked through hundreds of travel agencies worldwide.

 You can also use such systems to target specific travelers, including those venturing from home turf on business.
 More detailed information about GDS systems and what the benefits are for hotels, you can be read in the article “Global Distribution System (GDS): What Are the Benefits for Hotels?”.